-Temporary Borrowing
+C. Temporary Borrowing

-- Temporary borrowing up to 364 days through the money market is available should there be a cash flow deficit at any point during the year. - At no time will the outstanding total of temporary and long-term borrowing together with any bank overdraft exceed the Prudential Indicator for the Authorised Borrowing Limit agreed by the Council before the start of each financial year.
+- Temporary borrowing up to 364 days through the money market is available should there be a cash flow deficit at any point during the year. - At no time will the outstanding total of temporary and long-term borrowing together with any bank overdraft exceed the Council-approved Prudential Indicator for the Authorised Borrowing Limit.

-Bank overdraft and standby facilities
+D. Bank overdraft and standby facilities

-- The Council has an authorised overdraft limit with its bankers Natwest of £500,000 at an agreed rate of 1% over base rate.
-The facility is used as a contingency when temporary borrowing is difficult or more expensive, or for amounts of less than £200,000. - 3.
-Interest Rate Risk Management: Interest Rate risk is the risk that fluctuations in the levels of interest rates create an unexpected or unbudgeted burden on the Council's finances, against which the Council has failed to protect itself adequately.
+The Council has an authorised overdraft limit with Natwest of £500,000 at an agreed rate of 1% over base rate.
+The facility is used as a contingency when temporary borrowing is difficult or more expensive, or for amounts of less than £200,000.

+3. Interest Rate Risk Management:

+Interest Rate risk is the risk that fluctuations in the levels of interest rates create an unexpected or unbudgeted burden on the Council's finances, against which the Council has failed to protect itself adequately.